In the digital era, digital pianos are getting ever more popular. There are several apparent reasons that more people

 - Digital piano features not available in traditional pianos

 Moreover, technological advancement has made digital pianos provide an authentic feel and sound of an acoustic piano.
-It is especially reflected in key actions and sound resonances that most pianists care about the most.
+It is mainly reflected in key actions and sound resonances that most pianists care about.

 Refer to Digital Piano vs Acoustic Piano for more details.

-Digital pianos come with many built-in digital features such as metronome, record and playback, preset songs, headphone jacks, and modes.
+Digital pianos have many built-in digital features such as a metronome, recording and playback, preset songs, headphone jacks, and modes.
 In this blog post, we are focusing on modes of digital pianos.

 What are the Modes in Digital Pianos?

 When shopping for a digital piano, you may come across dual-mode and/or duo-mode.
 The MODE in digital pianos refers to a way to divide the keyboard for different purposes.

 Commonly, there are three ways to divide the keyboard: